Thaumetopoea solitaria

 Thaumetopoea solitaria is a moth of the subfamily Thaumetopoeinae in the family Notodontidae first described by Christian Friedrich Freyer in 1838.

+Distribution

 It is found in Anatolia (including Turkey), on Cyprus, east to Syria, Israel, Lebanon, Iraq and Iran.

+Description

 The wingspan is 20–28 mm for males and 25–35 mm for females.
 The moths are on wing from August to September.

-The larvae feed on Pistacia terebinthus, Cupressus sempervirens and Fraxinus.
+The larvae feed on various species of Pistacia, among which: Pistacia terebinthus, Pistacia atlantica, and Pistacia palaestina.